 #2 - Osamu Tezuka (Phoenix)

 Some of Tezuka's creations include Astro Boy, Black Jack, Princess Knight, Kimba the White Lion, Unico, Message to Adolf, The Amazing Three, and Buddha.
+Sounds familiar.
+Yes, we do remember a lot of them.

 Phoenix, Tezuka's life work, consists of 12 books about independent stories that took place in different eras.
 One notable story involves a man's journey to attain immortality through the blood of a Phoenix.
 This attempt to a complete depiction of life's story started in 1956 and ended after his sudden passing in 1989.